 OoooEeee, I’m super excited to share this week’s little bit of craftiness with you all.
 A while back, I found an oversized clock at our local thrift store.
 I originally planned to upcycle it into something that would fit into our boho gypsy decor, but when I took it apart, it struck me that it would make the most amazing little clock fairy garden.
-All it needed was a porch swing and a little bit of fairy dust 😉
+All it needed was a porch swing, some topiaries, and a little bit of fairy dust 😉

 So this is what the clock looked like when it came home from the thrift store.

 I loved how big and chunky it was, but that inside picture was just ……… I don’t know………. too Grandma-ish 😀 Is that even a word?
 But there’s nothing that a little paint and some mod podge couldn’t fix, right!!?
 Well, I was wrong.
-Turns out this clock was destined for something far more magical.
+It turns out this clock was destined for something far more magical.

 Here’s How to Turn a Clock Into a Magical Fairy Garden